Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Proposed model

 \section{Proposed model}

 Figure \ref{fig:pipeline} shows an overview of the proposed image captioning model.
 Given $N$ SoTA image captioning models and an image $I$, it is possible to generate $N$ different captions $\{T_1, ..., T_N\}$ that describe the content of the image.
-Generated captions are then ranked according to their alignment to the image content through an Image-Text Matching (ITM) method.
-Finally, the meaning of the top-2 ranked captions is fused by a LLM to generate a new caption.
+The generated captions are then ranked according to their alignment with the image content using an Image-Text Matching (ITM) method.
+Finally, the meaning of the top-2 ranked captions is fused by an LLM to generate a new caption.